 Be the one who built that new tool, be the one who built that new platform.

-So if you're above 30, don't go to college if you want to join this industry, go to a bootcamp or even better learn from free resources and create some startups after 2-3 years in a big company.
+So if you have financial obligations (e.g. a family), don't go to college if you want to join this industry, go to a Bootcamp or even better learn from free resources and create some startups after 2-3 years in a big company.

-One very important aspect is that you have a specific problem domain that you have to master — if you're building a language learning startup, you have to know everything about learning and motivation, if you're building a automated notary, you have to know everything about laws and their edge cases.
-The best way to build a profitable business fast is understanding an industry, having 1-2 connections to companies in it (maybe due to freelance work) and building a minimal solution with a few(!) features for them (without customizing too much!) and concentrate on sales afterwards. - yes, I've told you the magic sauce that can lead to a successful business if you just follow the plan of this single sentence.
+One very important aspect is that you have a specific problem domain that you have to master — if you're building a language learning startup, you have to know everything about learning and motivation, if you're building an automated notary, you have to learn and know everything about the relevant laws and their edge cases.
+The best way to build a profitable business fast is understanding an industry, get 1-3 connections to companies in it (e.g. via freelance work), and build a minimal solution with a few(!) features for them (without customizing too much!) and concentrate on sales afterward.
+Most industries and companies already know their pain points, asking for problems can be a fast way to find business ideas.
+Concentrate on small problems at the beginning that cost the company a lot of time.

 Focus on quality, not speed; prioritize correctness over "move fast and break things" — those are things where a college degree can help you, but if you're disciplined you can reach that through pure endurance and hard work, too.